ayush-git228/Engineering-Maths/README.md

 No API keys, no cloud.
 Each math topic powers a concrete agent behavior (routing, ranking, memory projection, planning, safety, summarization).

 ---
+🤝 Contributing

+I welcome all kinds of contributions - bug fixes 🐛, new features ✨, docs 📖, tests ✅, and ideas 💡.
-Will keep on adding other topics - Calculus, Probability and Statistics etc. to this, You can also contribute to make this existing repository better or to add topics
+I will keep on adding other topics for ex.
+Calculus, Probability and Statistics etc. to this, You can also contribute to make this existing repository better.

 ---

 ## 📂 What’s inside